tmpfs/prism/doc/components.md

 The default styles for a component are extracted by class name so the stylesheet we created earlier already provides styles for our new component!

+It is important to know that the `propTypes` and `defaultProps` you declare are assigned to the HOC so properties work as expected and that your static `propTypes` are *augmented* with all the [style properties](#style-properties).

+Built in `propTypes` are merged first so your `propTypes` will win if there is a property name collision however the behaviour is undefined so you should take care that your `propTypes` do not conflict.

 ### Mapping Properties To Styles

 It can be very convenient to map properties to stylesheets, this is achieved using `mapPropsToStyle`.
 For example to return a declaration from the compiled stylesheet: